Mindful-Optimized/mindful-optimized/guides/entity_texture_features_guide.md

-ETF can do this step for you **automatically**, simply open the mod menu settings and enable *"Apply skin feature template to a copy of your skin"* then open a world enter third person & press F3+T. You will see a message in chat when it is done, and you will find a copy of your skin in the minecraft directory folder called *" ETF_player_skin_printout.png"* that has the example template applied to it ready for the next steps after getting started.
+ETF can do this step for you **automatically**, simply open the mod menu settings and enable *"Apply skin feature template to a copy of your skin"* then open a world enter third person & press F3+T. You will see a message in chat when it is done, and you will find a copy of your skin in the Minecraft directory folder called *" ETF_player_skin_printout.png"* that has the example template applied to it ready for the next steps after getting started.